kairavkkp/tf-exam-revision/README.md

         - Image Processing based on input of the model.
         - Define a display grid according to feature size.
         - Plot the layer by layer output of convolutions.
+    - Transfer Learning
+        -  Used Inception v3 as a base model and finetuned it with Horses-vs-Humans Dataset.

 ## Checklist